Francisco Felipe Villanueva

 Francisco Felipe Villanueva (October 10, 1867 – August 25, 1923) was a Filipino political leader during the Philippine–American War.

 Biography

-Villanueva was born in the then-town of Molo, Iloilo.
+Villanueva was born in the town of Molo, Iloilo (today a district of Iloilo City).
 He was the youngest of six children of Eusebio and Maria Felipe Villanueva.
-He studied law, receiving a Bachelor of Laws degree.
-Villanueva married Sofia Conlu and fathered 12 children.
+He studied law in San Juan de Letran, receiving his Bachelor of Arts in April 1883 at a young age of sixteen.